AstraZeneca/runnable/docs/concepts/task.md

 !!! note "Output"

-    You might notice that the output might have a few extra lines starting with ```MAGNUS```.
-You can ignore them as they are generated by internal mechanisms of magnus.
+    You might notice that the output might have a few extra lines starting with ```runnable```.
+You can ignore them as they are generated by internal mechanisms of runnable.